Haitham-Darwish/Cryptography/Cipher by many type/README.md

 ## How does it work?

-The program will check if it is ciphered by reverse then Caesar then Transposition then product which is substitution(Caesar) and Transposition.
+The program will check if it is ciphered by reverse if not, then Caesar if not, then Transposition if not, then product which is substitution(Caesar) and Transposition.
-It will check the cipher is encrypted by each one or not by searching for the word on the file whether it in the dictionary or then check what is the percentage of all word and check the unusual letter or symbol which is not in the English.
+It will check the cipher is encrypted by each one or not by searching for the word in the file whether it is in the dictionary or not, then checks what is the percentage of all word and check the unusual letter or symbol which is not in the English.

 ## Resources
 [Symmetric Cryptography](https://www.coursera.org/learn/symmetric-crypto)